naidu479/euler/readme.md

 __22 problem__ - *ruby*
 >What is the total of all the name scores in the file of first names?

+__23 problem__ - *ruby*
+>Find the sum of all the positive integers which cannot be written as the sum of two abundant numbers.

+__24 problem__ - *ruby*
+>What is the millionth lexicographic permutation of the digits 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9?

 __25 problem__ - *ruby*
 >What is the first term in the Fibonacci sequence to contain 1000 digits?